Checkmate pattern: King and two knights mate

-Ladder mate (lawnmower mate)
+Ladder mate

 The ladder mate, also known as a lawnmower mate, is by far one of the most common checkmate patterns.
 In this mate, two major pieces (which can be two queens, two rooks or one rook and one queen) work together to push the enemy king to one side of the board.

 Légal's mate

 In Légal's mate, two knights and a bishop coordinate to administer checkmate.
 Alternatively, the mate may be delivered by a bishop on g5.

 Lolli's mate

 Lolli's mate is a common method of checkmating.
 The checkmate involves infiltrating Black's fianchetto position using both a pawn and queen.
 The queen often gets to the h6-square by means of sacrifices on the h-file.
 It is named after Giambattista Lolli.

 Max Lange's mate

 Max Lange's mate is named after Max Lange, who first used it in a game against Adolf Anderssen.
 In this mating pattern, the queen delivers the check, supported by a bishop that both defends the queen and covers an escape square.